 Afterwards, we went back into the IT suite and joined the others who were finishing off their articles.
 I saw some lovely work and was very impressed that the students had clearly listened to me and were writing up their articles starting with the main summary of the story followed by more detail.

 The students who had been interviewing Tony got straight to work and I could see quite quickly some fab headlines and great opening paragraphs.
 They all said to me that they were enjoying writing their articles and I could literally see their minds ticking over as they put the ‘pieces’ of the article together from their notes.

 At this point I was also answering lot of questions and getting some feedback from the children about what they thought a journalist was, and what they learned from me today that they didn’t know before.

 In general, I felt very proud of the students for everything they had learnt and taken in throughout the day and then used in their end-product articles.
 There was a range of abilities but I felt that everyone got something out of it as it enabled them to develop ideas in their mind and then see the finished results on paper.

-Thank you very much as well to the staff who really got into the spirit of it and hopefully enjoyed the whole day as much as the children.
+Thank you very much as well to the staff who really got into the spirit of it and hopefully enjoyed the Summer School Workshop as much as the children.